 Unlike so many calorie restriction diets that can make you feel sluggish, the intermittent fasting schedule is designed to regulate your hormones so that you’re always easily accessing stored fat for energy.
 No more afternoon slumps!

 3. Increased mental clarity and focus

 Intermittent fasting has the ability to boost your brainpower because it increases your BDNF, which supports brain connectivity and new neuron growth.
 (1)

 4. Better cognitive function

-The hormonal changes that occur when you follow intermittent fasting have actually been shown to provide protection against neuro-degenerative diseases like Alzheimer’s and dementia.
+The hormonal changes that occur when you follow intermittent fasting have actually been shown to provide protection against neuro-degenerative diseases that affect your memory and brain function.
 (2)